VC-MIPI-modules/vc_mipi_nvidia/README.md

     ```
     # FDT /boot/dtb/kernel_tegra194-p3668-0000-p3509-0000.dtb
     ```
-   > [!IMPORTANT]
     > When calling the flash script with the option -d (flash the device tree only), the device must be in force recovery mode!
   - For OrinNano and Orin NX the FDT entry must be present in the /boot/extlinux/extlinux.conf file.
 The ./flash -d command will copy the proper file (e.g. tegra234-p3767-0003-p3768-0000-a0.dtb for OrinNano 8GB on NVIDIA DevKit) into the /boot/dtb/ directory. <br>Therefore, the extlinux.conf FDT entry must be renamed e.g.:<br>
     from
     <pre>